- What is lung cancer?

 Lung carcinoid tumors: Carcinoid tumors of the lung account for fewer than 5% of lung tumors.
 Most are slow-growing tumors that are called typical carcinoid tumors.
 They are generally cured by surgery.
 Some typical carcinoid tumors can spread, but they usually have a better prognosis than small cell or non-small cell lung cancer.
 Less common are atypical carcinoid tumors.
 The outlook for these tumors is somewhere in between typical carcinoids and small cell lung cancer.
 For more information about typical and atypical carcinoid tumors, see our document Lung Carcinoid Tumor.

-Other lung tumors: Other types of lung tumors such as adenoid cystic carcinomas, hamartomas, lymphomas, and sarcomas, are rare and are treated differently from the more common lung cancers.
+Other lung tumors: Other types of lung cancer such as adenoid cystic carcinomas, lymphomas, and sarcomas, as well as benign lung tumors such as hamartomas are rare.
+These have different risk factors from the more common lung cancers.
 They are not discussed in this document.

 Cancers that spread to the lungs: Cancers that start in other organs (such as the breast, pancreas, kidney, or skin) can sometimes spread (metastasize) to the lungs, but these are not lung cancers.
 For example, cancer that starts in the breast and spreads to the lungs is still breast cancer, not lung cancer.
 Treatment for cancer that has spread to the lungs is based on which type of cancer it is.